nesquena/gitdocs/README.md

  * **Versatile** - share task lists, code snippets, images, files or just use it as a wiki (with our web front-end)
  * **Portable** - access your files anywhere you can use git (with upcoming cross-platform support)

-Thankfully giving this a try is quick and easy.
+The best part is that giving this a try is quick and easy.

 ## Installation